Getting Started

 Running Core Tests

-The core test suites tests the Calyx compiler passes.
-Install the following tools for running the core tests:
+The core test suite tests the Calyx compiler's various passes.
+Install the following tools:

 - runt hosts our testing infrastructure.
 Install with: